Least Volume Analysis: Theoretical Analysis of Least Volume

 Now assume that for $a_k$, its predecessors $a_1\dots a_{k-1}$ respectively all fall inside the corresponding eigenspaces $E_{\sigma_1}\dots E_{\sigma_{k-1}}$.
 Since $a_k$ is orthogonal to $a_1\dots a_{k-1}$, we can only find $a_k$ in $\sum_{i\geq k} E_{\sigma_i}$.
 Then following the same rationale as in the $a_1$ case, $a_k$ must be inside $E_{\sigma_k}$. \end{proof}

-\begin{proposition} An autoencoder recovers the principal components of a dataset $X$ after minimizing the volume, if we: \begin{enumerate} \item Make the encoder $e(x) = Ax + a$ and the decoder $g(z) = Bz + b$ linear maps, \item Force the reconstruction error $\|g\circ e(X) - X\|_F$ to be strictly minimized, \item Set the Lipschitz constant to 1 for the decoder's regularization, \item Assume the rank of the data covariance $\mathrm{Cov}(X)$ is not less than the latent space dimension $m$. \end{enumerate} Specifically, $B$'s columns consist of the principal components of $X$, while $A$ acts exactly the same as $B^\top$ on $X$.
-When $X$ has full row rank, $A = B^\top$. \end{proposition}
+\begin{proposition} An autoencoder recovers the principal components of a dataset $X$\footnote{For convenience, in this very proposition we abuse the notation a bit by using $X$ to refer to the \emph{data matrix} in $\sR^{d\times n}$ rather than the data space where $\gX$ lives.
+In other words, the matrix $X$ consists of $n$ samples from $\gX$.} after minimizing the volume, if we: \begin{enumerate} \item Make the encoder $e(x) = Ax + a$ and the decoder $g(z) = Bz + b$ linear maps, \item Force the reconstruction error $\|g\circ e(X) - X\|_F$ to be strictly minimized, \item Set the Lipschitz constant to 1 for the decoder's regularization, \item Assume $\rank(X)$ is not less than the latent space dimension $m$. \end{enumerate} Specifically, $B$'s columns consist of the principal components of $X$, while $A$ acts exactly the same as $B^\top$ on $X$.
+When $X$ has full row rank, $A = B^\top$. \end{proposition} \begin{proof} According to~\citep{bourlard1988auto}, minimizing the reconstruction error cancels out the biases $a$ and $b$ together, and simplifies the reconstruction loss into $\|BAX' - X'\|_F$ where $X' = X - \bar{X}$.
+Therefore, for simplicity and without any loss of generality, hereafter we assume $\bar X = 0$, $e(x)=Ax$ and $g(z)=Bz$.
+Given a dataset $X\in\sR^{d\times n}$ of $n$ samples, Condition~\ref{cond:1} means the corresponding latent codes are $Z = AX$, whose covariance matrix is $S = \frac{1}{n-1} Z Z^\top = \frac{1}{n-1} AX X^\top A^\top = A S_X A^\top$ where $S_X \coloneqq \frac{1}{n-1} X X^\top$ is the data covariance.